deeponion/deeponion-legacy/doc/build-wallet-howto.md

 Unpack the contents of this package somewhere on your disk.
 I have it under *C:\bin\toolchains\mingw32*

-Then expand you system PATH variable so that it contains the location of the *bin* directory from the above MinGW.
+Then expand your system PATH variable so that it contains the location of the *bin* directory from the above MinGW.

 `PATH=C:\bin\toolchains\mingw32\bin;YOUR_OTHER_VARIABLES`